 Further commitment to supporting the island is evidenced by the all-Guajanian staff under the leadership of General Manager Denis Midence, who has been with the Villa since the late 1990’s, and Operations Manager Jenny Izaguirre, who joined the team in September 2017.

-Denis and Jenny are assisted in the water and on “The Rock” by Raynel leading the dive crew, Tarsis in Reception, Chef Manuelito in the kitchen and Jacqueline in guest services.
+Denis and Jenny are assisted in the water and on “The Rock” by Raynel leading the dive crew, Tarsis in Reception, Chef Arnold in the kitchen and Jacqueline in guest services.
 They in turn are supported by other key, hard working, warm and welcoming team members, several of whom split their time between the Villa and our nearby sister-property, Cabañas on Clark’s Cay.

 All of our staff, from those who have been with us since the first concrete block was laid to those who are new to the team are committed to going above and beyond.
 They make sure each and every guest is treated like they are our only guest, and leaves feeling like they have had the vacation of a lifetime.